FAdeA IA-100 Malvina

 The FAdeA IA-100 Malvina is an Argentine trainer aircraft developed by the Fábrica Argentina de Aviones (FAdeA) from December 2014.
 It was first flown in 2016.

 Design and development

 The IA-100 was developed as a result of a project to demonstrate FAdeA's current design and production capabilities, as a basis for a future indigenous training aircraft.
-The design was largely based on the German Grob G120 monoplane.
+The design was based on the German Grob G120 monoplane.
 The outcome was a technology demonstrator that incorporated processes and materials common in many industries but still new to FAdeA, such as composite materials.

-In August 2020, the Argentinian Ministry of Defence named the aircraft "Malvina", after Argentina's name for the Falkland Islands.
+In August 2020, the Argentinian Ministry of Defence named the aircraft "Malvina", after the Spanish language name for the, in English, Falkland Islands.